stackunderflow111/blog/content/post/2021-08-15-covariance-and-controvariance/index.en.md

 ## Covariance and Contravariance for functors

 Functors can also be covariant or contravariant.
-Consider the following type `List` in Haskell.
+Consider the following type constructor `List` in Haskell.

 ``` haskell
 data List a = Nil | Cons a (List a)